 What does the Winning Team Win?

-The winning team (and its teacher!!!) wins an all-expense paid trip to Washington DC for the national AWQ competition, where they get to go head-to-head with teams from around the country.
-There are usually networking events as well that allow students to interact with international experts, gain an understanding of careers in international affairs, and learn about different educational possibilities.
+The winning team (and its teacher!) receive an all-expense paid trip to Washington, D.C. for the national AWQ competition on April 26th, 2019.
+The winning team from New Mexico will get to compete head-to-head with teams from across the United States.
+Organized by the World Affairs Councils of America and hosted at the U.S. Institute of Peace, there will be networking events that allow students to interact with international experts, gain an understanding of careers in international affairs, and learn about different educational possibilities.

 How can schools enter?

-We’ll post an announcement in November, 2018 specifying when the competition will take place, a link to the study guide, and all other details.
-The sooner teams start studying (and the material is difficult!) the better.
-If you’d like to ensure you receive an announcement, send Sandy an email at firstname.lastname@example.org.
+An invitation was sent to schools in December 2018, specifying when the competition will take place and a link to the study guide.
+The sooner teams begin studying (and the material is difficult!) the better.
+If you have not received an invitation and would like to participate or would like to register your team for the 2019 competition, please send an email to Tacarra at firstname.lastname@example.org.